DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - Made the schema naming convention configurable via the `schemaNamingConvention` option in the emitter's options.
 - Updated `packages/typespec/test/emitter.test.ts` to include a test case for the PascalCase naming convention.
 - Updated the test snapshot for the PascalCase test case.
+- Refactored the `typeSpecTypeToZodString` function in `packages/typespec/src/emitter.ts` for better maintainability by extracting logic into helper functions.
+- Exported the `typeSpecTypeToZodString` function from `packages/typespec/src/emitter.ts` to enable direct testing.
+- Added comprehensive test cases for `typeSpecTypeToZodString` in `packages/typespec/test/emitter.test.ts` covering various TypeSpec types (models, optional properties, nested models, arrays, unions, nullable unions, tuples, literal types, and scalar types).
+- Fixed the failing scalar types test by removing the non-standard `uuid` type from the test case in `packages/typespec/test/emitter.test.ts`.
+All tests are now passing.

 ## Next Steps